How to Choose a Good Bottle of Wine?

 Some years are exceptional, others more difficult.

-Should we always prioritize the great years?
+Should one always favor great years?

 Not necessarily.